leemunroe/grunt-email-workflow/README.md

 1. Create a file `secrets.json` in your project root.
 2. Paste the following sample code in `secrets.json` and enter the appropriate credentials for the services you want to connect with.

-If you don't use or need these services **it's ok to skip this step**.

 ```json
 {